down-dive/password-generator/README.md

 # Password-generator

 ## Introduction
-This is a project that creates a random password based on the selection of charackters that can be added.
+This is a project that creates a random password based on the selection of characters that can be added.

 ## Desctibtion
  Selections can be such as lower case letters, upper case letters, numbers and special characters.
 Also lenth of the password needs to be chosen.
 Password should be longer than 8 characters but shorter than 128.